-Figure 25 A paraxial lens has been placed at the focus of the science relay.
+Figure 25.
+A paraxial lens has been placed at the focus of the science relay.
 It produces a pupil image one focal length away (center line).
 For scale surfaces are placed 25mm before and after the focal length

 Optical Tolerancing